ScrollPrize/scrollprize-website/docs/15_winners.md

   </a>
 </div>

-### Other major tools
+### EduceLab tools

 Before and during the competition, EduceLab has put out various works.
 With these tools, they have laid the foundation for the community.
+While EduceLab members are ineligible for prizes, we want to recognize their efforts.

 <div class="flex flex-row flex-wrap">
   <a class="max-w-[200px] mr-4 mb-4 text-gray-100 bg-[#444] hover:bg-[#555] hover:text-[unset] p-4 rounded-lg flex flex-col justify-between" href="https://github.com/educelab/quick-segment">